nmarks99/pvtui/doc/index.rst

 **A library for creating terminal/text user interfaces (TUIs) for EPICS.**

-    * Build EPICS aware TUIs fast with a readable and declarative API thanks to `FTXUI <https://github.com/ArthurSonzogni/FTXUI>`_
+    * Build EPICS aware TUIs fast with a readable, declarative API thanks to `FTXUI <https://github.com/ArthurSonzogni/FTXUI>`_
     * As a complete FTXUI application, a PVTUI application supports keyboard and mouse navigation, animations, and more.
     * Built in widgets which abstract EPICS communication details
     * Supports both Channel Access and pvAccess